Live · api.qear.ai

 For everyone else

 Not a developer?
-Paste your question and the AI's answer into a web page and get the same diagnosis instantly.
+Paste your question and the AI's answer into the playground and get the same diagnosis instantly.
 No code, no integration.
 Perfect for double-checking ChatGPT or Claude on important work.

 Question: When was the GDPR enacted?